Gravitational effects in birefringent quantum electrodynamics: Conclusions

-Moreover, we investigated the bound states of atomic hydrogen in the presence of ray-optically invisible non-metricities.
-The pertinent result here is that only three out of the eleven perturbative degrees of freedom affect the hyperfine structure, and thus the astrophysically crucially relevant $21.1\,\textrm{cm}$ line.
+For the bound states of atomic hydrogen, we found that only three out of the eleven perturbative degrees of freedom affect the hyperfine structure, and thus the astrophysically crucially relevant $21.1\,\textrm{cm}$ line.
 While two of these source a splitting of the triplet states, the remaining one, namely again the double trace $E^{ab}{}_{ab}$, simultaneously controls two effects: it shifts the ionization energy (\ref{Eionization}) as well as the hyperfine transition energy (\ref{stretching}).
 While the ionization energy yields the same functional connection of $\alpha$ and $E^{ab}{}_{ab}$ as the anomalous magnetic moment---and hence does not contribute new information---any sufficiently precise measurement of the modified hyperfine structure will, in principle, provide sufficient new information to determine the fine structure constant and the double trace of a non-metric perturbation.
 This would therefore amount to a direct quantum test of a non-metric spacetime structure.
+When the area-metric perturbations are sourced by a point mass, the spitting of the triplet does not happen, while the shift in the ionization energy and the stretch of the hyperfine transition energy become dependent on the distance from a point mass.